-Board of Directors Application
+CNPEA Board of Directors Application

-2016 AGM
+2017

-Thank you for your interest and application to the CNPEA Board of Director Position.
-Please use this form to assist the Nomination Committee in making a recommendation to the board on a slate of candidates that the board will put forward for election to the membership during the 2016 AGM on September 22, 2016.
+Thank you for your interest and application to the CNPEA Board of Director position.
+Please use this form to assist the Nominations Committee in making a recommendation to the Board on a slate of candidates that the Board will put forward for election to the membership during the 2017 AGM on September 28, 2017.

 The committee will be basing their recommendation to the board based on: